 *Applicants must have completed Anatomy and Physiology courses within the last 5 years prior to application, or demonstrate ongoing work experiences that have kept this knowledge current (e.g. physical therapist assistant, athletic trainer, etc.).
 All other letter-graded prerequisite coursework is acceptable no matter when the coursework was completed.
 The DPT Program strongly recommends that applicants take refresher courses as needed to fully prepare themselves for the accelerated DPT program.

-The DPT Program may enroll a cohort of up to 100 students for the June 21, 2021 start.
+The DPT Program may enroll a cohort of up to 100 students.

 Advanced Placement & Transfer Credit